 Then there is consulting.

-Chambers contact me to help facilitate board retreats, to help with CEO job descriptions and searches, to help with staff training and coaching and to guide them on creating their short-term and long-term strategic plans.
+Chambers contact me to help facilitate board retreats, help with CEO job descriptions and searches, to help with staff training and coaching and to guide them on creating their short-term and long-term strategic plans.

-My expertise is in anything having to do with social media, digital marketing, technology and modern business strategies for chambers and small business.
+My expertise is in anything having to do with social media, digital marketing, technology and modern business strategies for chambers and business.
 I guide boards and staff on general chamber topics, as well.

 So there you have it.

 That is how we travel full time and work full time.